RHEL 8 makes it easy to enforce a strong and consistent cryptographic policy on your systems.

 To see the effect of the DEFAULT policy, try pasting in this command:

 You can see from the 2nd line of output that it cannot make a TLS connection to that site, and reports "unsupported protocol".

 Now let’s change the default crypto policy from DEFAULT to something less secure, just for testing purposes.
 We’ll set the crypto policy to LEGACY to temporarily allow insecure TLS 1.1 communication from our system.

 sudo update-crypto-policies --set LEGACY

-And now let’s test communication to the same site; now it connects, and reports TLS v1.1:
+Let’s test communication to the same site; It should connect successfully, and report TLS v1.1:

 timeout 3 openssl s_client --connect tls-v1-1.badssl.com:1011 | grep Protocol